Ground in needs of flight attendants

 This project began with a design workshop for Lufthansa, which identified various problems with flight attendants' working routines.
 The project aimed to develop a new working system for flight attendants to improve their performance.

-Workshops & Interview
+Workshops & Shadowing

 We gained valuable insights into flight attendants’ work situations by analyzing each step and detail of their tasks.
 This deeper understanding allowed us to explore their behaviors across different scenarios, helping us identify key patterns and challenges.